Rugged Maniac: Race event locations

 Rugged Races is hosting 30 races in the United States and Canada in 2017.

 Race details

 Qualifying and Placement

 Rugged Maniac is open to all participants aged 12 or older.

 There are no qualifying standards to be met in order to be considered for placement.
 To be considered for the winning podium, runners must race in the "Elite Heat" wave of runners with timing chips.
 As of January 2017, the timing chip system has been removed and replaced with a manual record of the top 10 finishers in each category.

-Skipping an obstacle results in the disqualification from placing in the official results.
+Skipping an obstacle result in the disqualification from placing in the official results.

 Obstacles

 Rugged Manic has 25 obstacles over a 5 km (3.1-mile) course.
 While the type of obstacles may vary from location to location, each course has 25 obstacles.
 This includes: